4.2 Fun with variables

 The initial value of the variable a was a Fraction instance, after some calculation it ends as a SmallInteger instance.

-Therefore, to declare a method variable we just name it at the beginning of the script and surround it by pipe characters “|”.
+Therefore, to declare a method variable we just name it at the beginning of the script and surround it with pipe characters “|”.

 A variable always holds a value.
 Until we place a different value into a variable, the variable holds the nil value, an instance of UndefinedObject.
 When we say that a value is bound to a variable we mean that the named box now holds that value.